-- (1) The aggregate value of the unexercised in-the-money options is based on the difference between the closing market price of the Shares on the Toronto Stock Exchange on June 30, 2023 being \$17.55 and the exercise price of the options.
-The aggregate value includes unvested options that may never vest. - (2) Mr. Elliott had \$2,287 in vested options as of the date of his resignation as a director (December 12, 2022) that were not exercised within the allotted time period and expired prior to June 30, 2023.
+The aggregate value of the unexercised in-the-money options is based on the difference between the closing market price of the Shares on the Toronto Stock Exchange on June 30, 2024 being \$20.89 and the exercise price of the options.
+The aggregate value includes unvested options that may never vest.

-The following table sets forth details of the value vested or earned by the directors, other than a director who is also a NEO, for option-based awards, share based awards, and non-equity incentive plan compensation for the most recently completed fiscal year.
+The following table sets forth details of the value vested or earned by the directors, other than a director who is also an NEO, for option-based awards, share based awards, and non-equity incentive plan compensation for the most recently completed fiscal year.

-Option-Based Awards - Value Vested During the Year (\$) Share-Based Awards - Value Vested During the Year (\$) Non-Equity Incentive Plan Compensation - Value Vested During the Year (\$)
+Option-Based Awards - Value Vested During the Year (\$) (1) Share-Based Awards - Value Vested During the Year (\$) Non-Equity Incentive Plan Compensation - Value Vested During the Year (\$)

 Surinder Kumar - - -

-Danial Faizullabhoy 6,179 - -
+Danial Faizullabhoy 2,476 - -

-James Blackley 8,057 - -
+James Blackley 6,230 - -

-Scott Edmonds - - -
+Scott Edmonds 2,544 - -

 Rick Brace - - -

-T. Kent Elliott 2,287 - -
+Samuel Chernak - - -